kenkin360/ToolHelp32ConsoleApp/README.md

 It wraps the tool help library for c# in the consideration of the balance between light-weighting and design patterns.

-18-1-2018: Implementation for `HEAPENTRY32` is not currently present.
+18-1-2018: The implementation for `HEAPENTRY32` is not currently present.